Day one - Tuesday 24 February

 When you have a great idea but need to bring it to fruition through collaboration with a range of internal and external stakeholders, and to deliver it at quality outside the confines of the usual spaces and places.
 The University of East London will present how to integrate active wellbeing projects within existing and new campus infrastructure.
 Networking and proactive discussion encouraged.

-Delivered by: Hilary Lissenden, Assistant COO, Sport & Active Campus, University of East London
+Delivered by: Hilary Lissenden, Executive Director, Sport Strategy & Growth, University of East London

 2. How to maintain high standards and existing services with less resources